LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/hostile/Barrow_Wight.md

 ## Behaviour

-Barrow wights are hostile to all other creatues and will go out of their way to eliminate all in their radius.
+Barrow wights are hostile to all other creatures and will go out of their way to eliminate all in their radius.

 ## History